 Here's Why This Is Important:

 This phase aims to sustain the progress made during the protocol by promoting a balanced and supportive environment for ongoing gut health.
-By incorporating lifestyle modifications, dietary adjustments, stress management techniques, and regular monitoring, this final phase helps prevent relapse and maintains long-term intestinal wellness.
+By incorporating lifestyle modifications, dietary adjustments, stress management techniques, and regular monitoring, this final phase helps maintain long-term intestinal wellness.

 How Do You Do This?